Image

 Engaging in the promotion of child pornography to an adult is classified as a class C felony, punishable by up to 7 years in prison along with fines.
 Additionally:

-Charges related to sexual exploitation of a minor are categorized as a class B felony.
-However, if the child involved was under 14 years of age the charges increase to a class A felony, which carries a minimum prison sentence of 10 years with a maximum of life imprisonment.
+If you are facing sexploitation charges, you are facing a class B felony.
+However, if the child involved was under 14 years of age the charges increase to a class A felony, which carries a minimum prison sentence of 10 years and a maximum of life in prison.

 Mandatory Sex Offender Registration in Boonville, MO and Throughout Missouri